Are you satisfied with your friendships?

 - Explore what community means to you and how to go about finding it.

-You can measure Friendship as a factor of well-being in our Assessment Center.
-Go check it out!
+First and foremost, you can measure Friendship as a factor of well-being, in great detail, and compare it together with other factors using our Assessment Center.

 Do You Think Making Friends Is Easy?